 Reining combines speed, control and exciting maneuvers that will make your heart pound.
 Each of the moves in a reining pattern is designed to show how athletic and well-trained your horse is.
 The sport originated from the maneuvers of a good ranch horse working cattle.

-The maneuver: Anchored in the center of the arena, you’ll do a combination of two large, fast circles at a lope and one small, slow lope circle in each direction.
+The maneuver: A common reining move is the circle.
+Anchored in the center of the arena, you’ll do a combination of two large, fast circles at a lope and one small, slow lope circle in each direction.
 There will also be at least two flying lead changes.